simonera/ua_python_intro/README.md

 # UA Data Science Essentials: From Jupyter to AI Tools

-This repo contains notes from the course [Data Science Essentials: From Jupyter to AI Tools](https://github.com/ua-datalab/Workshops/wiki), hosted by the [Data Science Institute at the University of Arizona](https://datascience.arizona.edu/).
+This repo contains notes from the course [Data Science Essentials: From Jupyter to AI Tools](https://github.com/ua-datalab/Workshops/wiki), offered by the [Data Science Institute at the University of Arizona](https://datascience.arizona.edu/).
+The original materials (handouts, Jupyter notebooks, presentations) were created by faculty and graduate students affiliated with the UA Data Science Institute.

 - Introduction to Jupyter Notebooks
   - See [notes](https://github.com/ua-datalab/Workshops/wiki/Introduction-to-Python-for-Data-Science), [Jupyter notebook #1](https://github.com/simonera/ua_python_intro/blob/main/01_1_intro_to_jupyter_notebooks.ipynb), [Jupyter notebook #2](https://github.com/simonera/ua_python_intro/blob/main/01_2_Intro_to_Python.ipynb), and meeting [recording](https://youtu.be/QrbwPK5OWqA)